IntelSoftware/SYCL_101/03_Modern/7_lambdas.rst

       }
    }

-To use this function on the vector elements we are using :code:`for_each` function form algorithms library.
+To use this function on the vector elements, we are using the :code:`for_each` function form algorithms library.

 .. code-block:: cpp

    for_each(v.begin(), v.end(), isEvenOrOdd);

-The same result we can achieve using lambda-expression instead of :code:`isEvenOrOdd` function:
+The same result can be achieved by using the lambda-expression instead of the :code:`isEvenOrOdd` function:

 .. code-block:: cpp